alecjtaylor/blog/_posts/2024-03-29-conky-setup.md

 1. Docked to my main display, power, ethernet and other accessories via usb C.
 2. On battery power away from a charger

-Main change is a collection of if statement to show certain bits of data depending on situation
+Main change from a normal config is a collection of if statement to show certain bits of data depending on situation

 ## Ethernet
 This bit of code detects if there is an active ethernet category and if there is, displays the elements within the if statement.